hallmar/Eurorack-Modules/Fjöl-v0.5/readme.md

-# Fjöl 4-Voice Midi synth
+# Fjöl 4-Voice Midi synth, THIS IS A DEPRECATED PROJECT AND I'M ONLY KEEPING IT FOR ARCHIVING PURPOSES

 <p align="center"><img src="/Fjöl/Documentation/fjöl.jpg"  width="543" height="761"></p>